 Day 6: Drive to Inishowen Peninsula

 In the morning, you'll leave Letterkenny and travel 55 miles (90 km) northeast to the seaside resort of Portrush.
 This will be a particularly scenic drive along the Inishowen Peninsula on the Wild Atlantic Way.
-Your route will pass many places of interest such as Malin Head and Inishowen Head Lighthouse.
+Your route will pass many places of interest, such as Malin Head and Inishowen Head Lighthouse.

-Day 7: Visit Giant's Causeway - Belfast
+Day 7: Visit Giant's Causeway, Drive to Belfast

-Today's 60 miles (96 kilometers)drive will take you along the Antrim Coast, and you will have the opportunity to stop and explore many sites including Dunluce Castle, the scenic cliffs of Fairhead, Carrick-a-Rede Rope Bridge, the small town of Portrush, Mussenden Temple, Portstewart Strand, and the UNESCO World Heritage site Giant's Causeway—a rock formation of about 40,000 interlocking basalt columns that create a geometric pattern.
+Today's 60 miles (96 kilometers)drive will take you along the Antrim Coast, and you will have the opportunity to stop and explore many sites, including Dunluce Castle, the scenic cliffs of Fairhead, Carrick-a-Rede Rope Bridge, the small town of Portrush, Mussenden Temple, Portstewart Strand, and the UNESCO World Heritage site Giant's Causeway—a rock formation of about 40,000 interlocking basalt columns that create a geometric pattern.
 Your final destination for the day will be Belfast, where you'll have the evening free.

-Day 8: Departure via Dublin
+Day 8: Depart from Dublin